 Trump embraces muddled Biden 'endorsement,' as concerns mount over former VP's competence

-Joe Biden is racking up endorsements from former rivals and Democratic insiders, but a gaffe-riddled 7-minute speech on Saturday in Missouri led President Trump to tweet out an edited clip that appears to have the former vice president endorse the current commander in chief.
+Joe Biden is racking up endorsements from former rivals and Democratic insiders, but a gaffe-riddled 7-minute speech on Saturday in St. Louis, Missouri, led President Trump to tweet out an edited clip that appears to have the former vice president endorse the current commander in chief.

 The muddled remarks led to renewed concerns from Republicans and left-of-center commentators that Biden may be mentally unfit for the presidency.
 On Twitter, President Trump jokingly took Biden's speech as a mangled endorsement.